-For those open (non-limited) editions that have been retired and for limited editions that have been completed, if I know the ‘ending’ retail price I will indicate that as well, in a format such as “introduced in 1968 at $450, completed in 1974 at $825.”
-If a completed/retired price isn’t indicated, that means I do not (at present) know what it was.
+For those open (non-limited) editions were retired before 2009 and for limited editions that were completed before that year, if I know the ‘ending’ price I will indicate that as well, in a format such as “introduced in 1968 at $450, completed in 1974 at $825.”
+If a completed/retired price isn’t indicated, that means I do not know what it was.

 Some sculpture descriptions may include an interim retail price even though I do not know the final/ending price.
 For example, it may say “issued in 1979 at $495, which rose to $550 by 1988; closing year and price are unknown.”
 This at least gives an idea of the price trajectory and shows that the final retail price was at least the amount stated; it could, of course have been more depending how much longer it was produced.

 Other descriptions may include the last known Cybis price, which is the price at which the piece appeared on the Cybis studio’s website before their “retail/shop” section disappeared.
 It should be kept in mind that actual new retail production ceased sometime in the early 2000s.